A formula for the Euler class of foliations: The maw dual graph

-If $c$ is a triple point on $\partial D$ but not on $\partial D\cap \gamma_r$, then the quantity $a_+(c)-a_-(c)$ is an alternate sum of the arcs dual to the four sectors having a vertex at $c$.
+In case $(i)$, the quantity $a_+(c)-a_-(c)$ is an alternate sum of the arcs dual to the four sectors having a vertex at $c$.
 This quantity is in fact zero in homology, see Figure \ref{fig: four sectors 1}.